OGBlackDiamond/Proxy-Messages/README.md

 ### Key Configuration Options:
+* `default-player-color`: The default color for players who havent set a color for their name.
 * `global-network-join`: Toggle the join message for all users when a player joins the network.
 * `global-network-leave`: Toggle the leave message for all users when a player leaves the network.
 * `global-network-switch`: Toggle the server switch message for all users when a player moves between servers.